top of page

 What fish do tunnel nets catch?

 At present, the only use of tunnel nets in QLD is a small-scale fishery in the south-east that targets mainly plate-sized fish like whiting and bream.
 Most licences for this fishery are in Moreton Bay.
-However, in 2025, the Queensland Government spent 16 days trialling tunnel nets as new commercial fishing gear on the flats of Central & North Queensland, including within the GBR marine park and Dugong Protection Areas.
+However, in 2025, the Queensland Government conducted 16 successful deployments of tunnel nets on the Great Barrier Reef World Heritage Area flats of Central & North Queensland, including within the GBR Marine Park and Dugong Protection Areas.

 The 2025 trials caught approximately 30,000 fish, spread across more than 50 different species.
-This included a staggering 6,000 + fish in a single net shot.
+This included a staggering 6,000 + fish, weighing more than 2 tonnes, in a single net shot.
 The average catch was 1886 fish / 772 kg per shot.

 Importantly, fish that are considered either “by-catch” (discarded) or “by-product” (lower commercial fishing value) within QLD’s northern regions commercial fishery made up approx. 97% (by weight) of the total tunnel net catch.
 By weight, the top six species caught were trevally (goldens, GTs and others), barred javelin, biddies, sickle fish, blue salmon and permit.
 The only northern regions seafood “target” species in the catch were barra (approx. 3% by weight) and king threadfin (minimal catch).

-No baseline data exists for the stock biomass of golden trevally, giant trevally, permit and the other non-target species that will be caught by tunnel nets.
-Nor do any total allowable catch limits or individual catch quotas apply for these species.
+No baseline data exists for the stock biomass of golden trevally, giant trevally, permit and most of the other 50+ species that will be caught by tunnel nets.
+Nor do any total allowable catch limits or individual catch quotas apply.
+Most have no commercial size limits, meaning juveniles can be taken.
 Little or nothing comprehensive is known about the species biology, breeding and connectivity too.
-These factors, and other issues including localised depletion, make the risk that tunnel nets pose to our flats fish stocks unacceptable.
+These factors, and other issues including localised depletion, make the risk that tunnel nets pose to our flats fish stocks and ecosystem unacceptable.

 tunnel net commercial fishers squeezing hundreds of large fish into a small holding sock